jaiarobotics/jaiabot/src/doc/markdown/page60_mission_management.md

 This process is automatically initiated when the vehicle is Recovered (or the user commands "RECOVERED").
 The bot is responsible for staging the data required to be offloaded (`jaiabot-predataoffload.sh`), but the hub actually performs the `rsync` based data copy in the `jaiahub-dataoffload.sh` script (so that the bots do not need `ssh` credentials to log into the hub).

-After the data are copied, the bot archives the copied logs and deletes old (>7 days) logs using the `jaiabot-postdataoffload.sh` script`.
+After the data are copied, the bot archives the copied logs and deletes old (>7 days) logs using the `jaiabot-postdataoffload.sh` script.

 The complete process is diagrammed here: